yuno-payments/yuno-docs/docs/SDKs/android-sdk-integrations/lite-sdk-android/enrollment-android.md

 }
 ```

-3. If the `requestCode` matches, you can handle the enrollment result.
-In this case, you can extract the enrollment state using the `YUNO_ENROLLMENT_RESULT` key provided by the Yuno library.
-You can create a `onEnrollmentStateChange`function to handle the state changes.
+3. If the `requestCode` matches, handle the enrollment result.
+Extract the enrollment state using the `YUNO_ENROLLMENT_RESULT` key provided by the Yuno library.
+Create an `onEnrollmentStateChange` function to handle the state changes.

 ```kotlin
 onEnrollmentStateChange(data?.getStringExtra(YUNO_ENROLLMENT_RESULT))
 ```

-The following code block presents an example of code to use the `OnActivityResult` method to execute functions when the enrollment status changes.
+The following code block shows an example of code to use the `OnActivityResult` method to execute functions when the enrollment status changes:

 ```kotlin
 override fun onActivityResult(requestCode: Int, resultCode: Int, data: Intent?) {